MartyGentillon/plover/osx/README.md

 ## Getting Started
 - Run `./bootstrap.sh`.
-  - You might have to reinstall Python and wxPython if you only have the 64-bit versions.
-Don't worry, the bootstrap script will walk you through it, and Homebrew makes it pretty painless.
 - Run `make app` to produce `../dist/Plover.app`.
   - If you want a disk image instead, use: `make dmg`
   - Standard development practice is to use `make clean app` to produce